Bindi Irwin

-Bindi Sue Irwin-Powell (born 24 July 1998) is an Australian television personality, conservationist, zookeeper and actress.
-She is the elder of the two children of the late conservationist and television personality Steve Irwin and his conservationist wife, Terri Irwin, who is currently the owner of Australia Zoo.
-Bindi's younger brother is Robert, a television personality and photographer, and she is the granddaughter of naturalist and herpetologist Bob Irwin.
+Bindi Sue Irwin (born 24 July 1998) is an Australian television personality, conservationist, zookeeper, and actress.
+The only daughter of conservationists Steve and Terri Irwin, she is the chief executive officer of Australia Zoo in Beerwah, Queensland.

-When she was 9, Irwin hosted Bindi the Jungle Girl, a children's wildlife documentary TV series.
-She has also been involved in acting, singing, dancing, game show hosting, and has created two instructional fitness DVDs.
-She is also known for winning season 21 of Dancing with the Stars (US).
-She currently stars alongside her mother Terri and her younger brother Robert in Crikey!
-It's the Irwins.
+Irwin hosted the children's wildlife documentary series Bindi the Jungle Girl (2007–2008), for which she became the youngest performer to win a Daytime Emmy Award, winning for Outstanding Performer in Children's Programming.
+She also won the twenty-first season of the American competition program Dancing with the Stars with Derek Hough.
+Alongside her mother and younger brother, Robert, Irwin starred in the Animal Planet series Crikey!
+It's the Irwins (2018–2022).

 Early life

+Bindi Sue Irwin was born on 24 July 1998 in Buderim, Queensland.
+Her father, Steve Irwin (1962–2006), was an Australian conservationist best known for his wildlife documentary series The Crocodile Hunter (1996–2004).
+He owned and operated Australia Zoo with his wife Terri Irwin (née Raines), an American zoologist from Eugene, Oregon.
+She has a younger brother, Robert, who is also a conservationist and television personality.
+The siblings are dual citizens of Australia and the United States, and are of English, Irish, and Swedish descent.

-Bindi Sue Irwin was born in Buderim, Queensland.
-Her first name comes from the name of her father's favourite female crocodile at Australia Zoo, and her middle name, Sue, is from the family's late dog Sui, who died in her sleep from cancer on 23 June 2004 at the age of 15.
+Irwin was named after her father's favourite female crocodile at Australia Zoo, and her middle name, Sue, is from the family's late dog Sui, who died in her sleep from cancer on 23 June 2004 at the age of 15.
 According to her father, Bindi is an Nyungar language word that means "young girl".
 Irwin began appearing on television shows as early as age two.
 She appeared regularly in her father's television shows, including The Crocodile Hunter Diaries, and in the 2002 film The Wiggles: Wiggly Safari in a credited cast role.
-She is of English, Irish and Swedish ancestry, with abundance of Irish ancestry on her father's side.
-Irwin said about being a dual citizen (Australian-American), in an interview with Brisbane Times: "What's really nice is being a dual citizen both here and in the US so I think I get to vote there as well."

-Bindi was eight years old when her father was killed by a stingray barb during the filming of an underwater documentary.
+Irwin was eight years old when her father was killed by a stingray barb during the filming of an underwater documentary.
 On 20 September 2006, Irwin received a standing ovation after she delivered a eulogy for her father in front of a crowd of 5,000, and a worldwide television audience of more than 300 million viewers.
 In the 2006 TV Week readers' poll, her speech received 43 percent of votes and was voted the television moment of the year.
 Her mother stated that, apart from some assistance with typing, Irwin had written the speech herself.

 Irwin was homeschooled until 2014, when she enrolled at TAFE Queensland East Coast.
 She has completed a Certificate III in Business, and in 2016 was studying for a Certificate III in Tourism.

+In June 2021, Irwin claimed of her paternal grandfather, Bob Irwin, that her entire life "has been psychological abuse from him."
+She also stated that Bob "never said a single kind word to her personally", and had "shown no interest" in spending time with her or her family.
+Her grandfather denied these comments through a spokesperson not long after.